Regina B. Heldrich Science Building Tech Room (205)

 For more information see: Douglass Campus Network Information

-If you have a work order in your queue that has not been completed, and you won't be in the next business day, please put it in your supervisor's queue - unless the requestor can wait until you are back for the problem to be resolved.
+If you have a REQUEST in your queue that has not been completed, and you won't be in the next business day, please put it in your supervisor's queue - unless the requestor can wait until you are back for the problem to be resolved.
 If you have been corresponding with the requestor via email, let me know that you won't be in and that someone else will follow up with them

 Travel time is included in the total amount of hours